 Another option is layering curtains with voiles.
 The combination of a light voile with a full curtain looks fantastic, adding a delicate touch to a window.

-Finishing with stylish accessories
+Finish with stylish accessories

-Do you want a track or a pole?
+The finishing touches you choose are every bit as important as the fabric is to the end result. po you want a track or a pole?
 If it’s a pole, then what finial will look best in your home?
 What about tiebacks – are they needed?
 That might seem like only a few decisions – but there are lots of options.